ovwilson/ngServiceNow/README.md

 Example of sending REST API call within a ServiceNow Widget.
 - ServiceNow will automatically authenicate you
-- You then, retrieve your user token via Server Script
+- Retrieve the logged in user's token via the Server Script
 - Pass the token to the header of your Client Side AJAX request within the `X-User-Token` header
+- Voila!

 > HTML Template
 ```html